phdye/ck-rust/phdye/implement-from-design.md

 This document provides explicit instructions for implementing a system from a captured design.
 The implementation proceeds module by module in dependency order, with each module's tests passing before proceeding to the next.

+## Completion Criteria

+**This methodology is complete when:**
+- Every module in every tier listed in `<design-base>/design/implementation-order.md` has been implemented
+- All tests pass for every module
+- Commit after each module completes

 ## Prerequisites

 - Completed captured-design (per design-capture.md)